mwmlln/shinju_select/README.md

   * Some of the site images are taken from [pexels.com](https://www.pexels.com/)

 ## 8. Acknowledgment

 Thanks to the following people and organizations who helped me complete this project.

   * Code Institute's tutor support team for helping me resolve some issues.

   * My cohort group of coding career for women for sharing all their knowledge and supporting each other.

   * My group facilitator, Kasia for her support for us.

-  * My mentor, Precious Ijege for pointing me to the right direction.
+  * My mentor, Precious Ijege for his advices and pointing me to the right direction.

 [Back to Top](#shinju-select)